AlessandroMinoccheri/jquery-highlight-twitter/README.md

 $('#text-highlighted').highlightTwitter();
 ```

-With this call every time you highlight the text inside the elemtn will appear the image of twitter and i you clickon it you can share your highlighted text.
+With this call every time you highlight the text inside the element, will appear the image of twitter and if user click on it you can share highlighted text.

-If the container of your element isn't in position:relative automatically the plugin wrap the element on a div with position:relative to position wel the image of twitter.
+If the container of your element isn't in position:relative automatically the plugin wrap the element on a div with position:relative to position well the image of twitter.

 #Customize
-You can customize the image of twitter adding a parameter called image like this:
+You can customize the image of twitter by adding a parameter called image like this:
 ```
 $('#txt').highlightTwitter({
 	image:"img/your-twitter-image.png"